pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 ### FFC-12 Pinout

 For the GlidePoint Circular Trackpad, pin 1 (*****) of the Flexible Flat Cable is leftmost on the connector, when  the trackpad rotated so that the FFC connector is on the bottom - like in the photo above.
 My oldest trackpad has a black "Sharpie" mark on the left - newer ones are marked on the right like shown above.
 Note that the VDD and GND pads are on the right, closest to their FFC counterparts.
+The FFC pads go toward the bottom of the GlidePoint connector.

 |   Pin   | Signal     | Description                       |
 | :-----: | ---------- | --------------------------------- |